ThinkIQ-Labs/PI-AF-to-OPC-UA/README.md

 Objects can be added into a newly created namespace.
 At this time, appending or editing of existing Information Models or Nodesets is not supported.
 The workflow builds an OPC UA model first (ModelDesign.xsd), and then compiles a Nodeset off it using the OPC UA model compiler.

-Only a few basic features of the rich set of OPC UA object types and namespaces are used to effectively campture AF Element Templates:
+These basic features of the rich set of OPC UA object types and namespaces are used to capture AF Element Templates:

 - Element Templates are modeled as BaseObjectType.
 - Element Templates that are based on another Element Template are modeled the same way.
-Thus, it is required to "work your way up", meaning that templates are only allowed to be added to an Information Model once the dependency exists.
+Thus, it is required to work from the bottom up, meaning that templates are only allowed to be added to an Information Model once the dependency exists.
 - Attribute Templates are modeled either as BaseDataVariableType or as PropertyType.
-- Time series attributes and attributes that are numeric are modeled as variables, so engineering units can be attached.
+- Time series attributes and numeric attributes are modeled as variables, so engineering units can be attached.
 - Engineering Units are captured in a property called "EngineeringUnits" based on the EUInformation type, which leverages the UNICE library of engineering units.
 If the DefaultUoM doesn't match, an exception message is shown.
 - Since AF does not allow nested element types, it is not possible to create complex types that encapsulate nameplate metadata such as the MachineIdentificationType.
 - The modeling rule of all properties and variables is set to its default state.
 This is mandatory.